bioconda/bioconda-utils/docs/source/index.rst

 has changed over the years.
 Just run the above commands to ensure your settings follow the current recommendation.

+In most cases, this is all you need to do to start using Bioconda.

+See also: `What do do when you do not want to modify your Conda configuration file <usage-without-condarc>`_.

 .. details:: What did these commands do?

-    In general, running `conda config` modifies your condarc file which can be found at `~/.condarc` by default.
+    In general, running ``conda config`` modifies your condarc file which can be found at ``~/.condarc`` by default.

     The first three commands add channels, from lowest to highest priority.
     **The order is important** to avoid problems with solving dependencies::